Dicee/latexEditor/README.md

 ### Compilation

-To compile, Scala is required as long as JDK 8
+- Scala 2.1 or later
+- JDK 8 or later

 ### Use